Tokyo Electron to buy FSI International for $252.5 million

 Kraft Heinz's bid has jolted Unilever into focusing more on delivering on its strategy in the short-term, the Anglo-Dutch company's finance chief said on Friday.

-Japan's Tokyo Electron Ltd (8035.T) said it will buy chip-equipment maker FSI International Inc FSII.O for $252.5 million in cash, to add heft to its technology used to make smaller but faster chips used in cellphones and tablets.
+Japan's Tokyo Electron Limited (8035.T) said it will acquire chip-equipment maker FSI International Inc FSII.O for $252.5 million in cash, to add a key technology to its chipmaking capabilities.

 The deal, valued at $6.20 per share, represents a 53 percent premium to FSI's closing price of $4.04 on August 10.
-FSI shares were up 52 percent at $6.16 on the Nasdaq on Monday.
+Trading in the shares was halted on Monday.

-Tokyo Electron said FSI's cleaning and surface preparation equipment used in making microchips will help the company improve its market position in the crucial category of 28 nanometer chips and below.
+FSI, which provides cleaning and surface preparation equipment, will complement Tokyo Electron's offerings, the Japanese company said in a statement.

-These chips feature transistors that measure 28 nanometers, or billionths of a meter, and are critical for the small chips used in cellphones and tablets.
+"Surface preparation has increasingly become a critical technology in semiconductor manufacturing, and Tokyo Electron Limited is focused on improving its market position," the company said.

 (Reporting by Siddharth Cavale; Editing by Rodney Joyce)